haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/log/log-magento.md

 Each handler can either process the input message and stop propagation or pass the control to the next handler in a chain.

-Log messages can be processed in many different ways.
-For example, you can store all debug information into a file on disk, put the messages with higher log levels into a database, and finally send messages with log level "critical" by e-mail.
+Log messages can be processed in many different ways. 例如， you can store all debug information into a file on disk, put the messages with higher log levels into a database, and finally send messages with log level "critical" by e-mail.

 Other channels can have a different set of handlers and logic.